Economic history of China (1949–present): Reform and opening, beginning in 1982

 The period of readjustment produced promising results, increasing incomes substantially; raising the availability of food, housing, and other consumer goods; and generating strong rates of growth in all sectors except heavy industry, which was intentionally restrained.
 On the strength of these initial successes, the reform program was broadened, and the leadership under Deng Xiaoping frequently remarked that China's basic policy was "reform and opening," that is, reform of the economic system and opening to foreign trade.

-In agriculture the contract responsibility system was adopted as the organizational norm for the entire country, and the commune structure was largely dismantled.
-By the end of 1984, approximately 98 percent of all farm households were under the responsibility system, and all but a handful of communes had been dissolved.
-The communes' administrative responsibilities were turned over to township and town governments, and their economic roles were assigned to townships and villages.
-The role of free markets for farm produce was further expanded and, with increased marketing possibilities and rising productivity, farm incomes rose rapidly.
+In 1982, Chen Yun described the influential metaphor of the "birdcage economy" when he stated:

+In October 1984, the CCP adopted its Decision on the Reform of the Economic System, marking a major shift in the thinking of Chinese policymakers with regard to market mechanisms.
+The Decision acknowledged that a planned economy was not the only way to develop socialism and that prior policies restricting the commodity economy had hindered socialist development.
+After the Decision, reform focused on building a socialist planned commodity economy with Chinese characteristics.

 In industry the complexity and interrelation of production activities prevented a single, simple policy from bringing about the kind of dramatic improvement that the responsibility system achieved in agriculture.
 Nonetheless, a cluster of policies based on greater flexibility, autonomy, and market involvement significantly improved the opportunities available to most enterprises, generated high rates of growth, and increased efficiency.
-Enterprise managers gradually gained greater control over their units, including the right to hire and fire, although the process required endless struggles with bureaucrats and party cadres.
+Enterprise managers gradually gained greater control over their units, including the right to hire and fire, although the process required endless struggles with bureaucrats and CCP cadres.
 The practice of remitting taxes on profits and retaining the balance became universal by 1985, increasing the incentive for enterprises to maximize profits and substantially adding to their autonomy.
 A change of potentially equal importance was a shift in the source of investment funds from government budget allocations, which carried no interest and did not have to be repaid, to interest-bearing bank loans.
 As of 1987 the interest rate charged on such loans was still too low to serve as a check on unproductive investments, but the mechanism was in place.

 The role of foreign trade under the economic reforms increased far beyond its importance in any previous period.
 Before the reform period, the combined value of imports and exports had seldom exceeded 10 percent of national income.
 In 1969 it was 15 percent, in 1984 it was 21 percent, and in 1986 it reached 35 percent.
 Unlike earlier periods, when China was committed to trying to achieve self-sufficiency, under Deng Xiaoping foreign trade was regarded as an important source of investment funds and modern technology.
 As a result, restrictions on trade were loosened further in the mid-1960s, and foreign investment was legalized.
 The most common foreign investments were joint ventures between foreign firms and Chinese units.
 Sole ownership by foreign investors also became legal, but the feasibility of such undertakings remained questionable.